ibm-cloud-docs/containers/cs_network_planning.md

 ![{{site.data.keyword.containerlong_notm}} Kubernetes architecture](images/networking.png)

 The diagram shows how Kubernetes carries user network traffic in {{site.data.keyword.containershort_notm}}.
-Depending on whether you created a free or a standard cluster, different ways exist to make your app accessible from the internet.
+To make your app accessible from the internet, your ways vary depending on whether you created a free or a standard cluster.

 <dl>
 <dt><a href="cs_nodeport.html#planning" target="_blank">NodePort service</a> (free and standard clusters)</dt>